ThomasBoom89/simple-http-message-queue/README.md

 To receive messages you can http GET on /{topic}/subscribe or connect via websocket to /{topic}/ws On the websocket you need to send "next" in plaintext to get a new message

+You can use the gRPC endpoints to publish and subscribe to messages, see internal/grpc/messagebroker.proto

 ## License

 Simple Http Message Queue \